Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 Air pollution and greenhouse gas emissions from aviation are an equal, if not worse, Public Health issue.
 A ban on advertising for airlines would contribute to the social shift away from aviation.

 #### 6﻿.
-A ban on domestic flights where there's a direct train alternative
+Remove domestic flights where there's a direct train alternative

 W﻿ith domestic train travel on electrified lines giving a 90% reduction in emissions compared to flying, removing certain domestic flight routes would go a long way to reducing emissions.